 BA or B.Sc. in psychology, with an academic standing of B+ (75%) or better, or a successfully completed qualifying year in psychology.
-Those with an academic background other than psychology will have their qualifications examined and may be required to complete additional course work or a qualifying year.
-Academic references, a personal statement of interests, and identification of potential research supervisors are required.
+Those with an academic background other than psychology will have their qualifications examined and may be required to complete additional coursework or a qualifying year.
+Academic references, a personal statement of interest, and identification of potential research supervisors are required.
 For the Applied students, a vulnerable sector criminal background check at your local police department will be required once admitted to the program.
-The general regulations of the School of Graduate Studies will apply unless otherwise stated.
+The general regulations of the Faculty of Graduate Studies will apply unless otherwise stated.
 Please note that the application deadline for September admission is February 1st.

 Step 1.
 Contact the Graduate Coordinator and/or individual faculty member about the possibility of becoming a student.
 Students are encouraged to consult the faculty list on the Faculty Members tab in order to identify a potential supervisor (i.e. a faculty member they would like to work with).
 Please remember to list your preferred potential supervisors on your Application Checklist.

-- Statement of Interest; what strengths you bring to the program, and what you expect from the program (to be uploaded via MyLaurentian).
+- Statement of Interest; what strengths do you bring to the program, and what do you expect from the program (to be uploaded via MyLaurentian).

 - No Graduate Record Examination (GRE) is required for this program.

 *Please note that official transcripts or WES course-by-course (for institutions attended outside of North America) must come directly to the Office of Admissions from the previous post-secondary institution by requesting at the time of your application or by contacting the institution's Registrar's Office.